Configuring the student profile

 Printing and sharing profiles

-Once you have a profile layout that works, you can save it as a PDF for a single student, generate a PDF Bundle for an entire cohort, or bulk email profiles directly from TrackEd.
+Once you have a layout that works, you can save it as a PDF for a single student, generate a PDF Bundle for a whole cohort, or bulk email profiles directly from TrackEd.
 For more on saving and distributing profiles, see PDF saves.
-For full-page profile designs built for a specific use case (e.g. attendance check, enrolment, early start), see Alternative profile options.
+For full-page profile designs built for a specific use case (such as attendance check, enrolment, or early start), see Alternative profiles.

 Frequently Asked Questions